Modern Slavery Act

-- The procurement of goods and services not directly related to the production of print and digital products (including office supplies, travel and technology).
+- The procurement of goods and services not directly related to the production of print and digital products (including office suppliers, travel and technology)

-We select our suppliers with care.
-In order to identify and mitigate the risk of Modern Slavery in our supply chain, we undertake checks/due diligence in connection with Modern Slavery on existing suppliers and prospective suppliers on a risk-assessed basis.
+We select our suppliers with care and undertake checks and due diligence in connection with modern slavery on existing and perspective suppliers on a risk assessed basis.

 As part of our recent efforts to reduce the risk of modern slavery in our supply chains, we have developed a new procurement process to introduce a set of additional checkpoints, from initial sourcing, through to contract approval.
 These checks include ensuring suppliers have appropriate policies in place, their compliance with applicable law and whether they adopt certain best practice recommendations.
 We have also carried out sustainable and ethical sourcing training to those in supply chain management and the rest of Emerald Group.
 This has helped with identifying and assessing potential risk areas, monitoring potential risk, and reducing the risk of slavery and human trafficking occurring in our business and supply chains.